The official blog of the Lung Institute.

 COPD Treatment Options

-Some people dealing with COPD have found relief in the form of stem cell therapy.
+Some people dealing with COPD have found relief in the form of cellular therapy.
 Here at the Lung Institute, we’re helping those with COPD regain a higher quality of life with a variety of treatment options.
 If you’d like to learn more, please contact us or call (800) 729-3065.